 Can the blockchain be hacked or deliberately modified?

-If a participant tried to add an invalid transaction to the blockchain (e.g. in case of cryptocurrency trying to transfer more currency than is attributed to their "wallet identifier"), this would be automatically recognized by the other blockchain participants (as it does not match the prior blocks on the blockchain) and the modified block would not become part of the updated blockchain.
+If a participant tried to add an invalid transaction to the blockchain, eg in the case of cryptocurrency, trying to transfer more currency than is attributed to their wallet identifier, this would be automatically recognised by the other blockchain participants (as it does not match the prior blocks on the blockchain) and the modified block would not become part of the updated blockchain.

-As can be seen, the blockchain can be regarded as secure via the principle of decentralized consent of all participants.
+So the blockchain can be regarded as secure via the principle of decentralised consent of all participants.

 What happens during a power or network outage?